This post brought to you by Bing Network. The content and opinions expressed below are that of Jason Yormark.

 - Xbox One, Windows 10 & Office.
 Bing powers some of Microsoft’s leading innovations, from Cortana to voice search in Xbox One, from the search experiences in Windows 10, to searching directly in Office so you stay focused on doing, not finding.
 Bing is in phones, in PCs, and in new devices every day.
 Many of the industry’s leaders trust their most valuable assets—their users—to Bing, whether it’s search inside Amazon’s devices, web results for Siri and Spotlight Search on Apple devices or maps on thousands of leading websites.
 Bing’s technology is increasingly being adopted across the industry.

 - Being the underdog means better service.
-Like most service based businesses, Bing is the up and coming challenger which means you get better tools, more competitive rates, and better service.
+Like most service based businesses (Boston IT services, for instance), Bing is the up and coming challenger which means you get better tools, more competitive rates, and better service.
 Bing backs customers by a team of specialized experts that can bring key insights to every aspect of your business.
 Bing also connects customers and partners at events around the world to deliver unique insights.
 All reasons to seriously consider the Bing Network in your online ad buys.

 The landscape of search and digital advertising is a moving target, and without great tools, platforms and support, it can be a daunting task to make any progress with your digital spend.
 Using platforms like the Bing Network can help navigate some of those challenges, and bring some much needed savings and results in your online marketing efforts.
 I’ve had great experiences myself throughout the years, and you can too.